11 Incredible Things to do in La Fortuna, Costa Rica’s Adventure Capital

 Woman wading in Ecotermales Hot Spring in La Fortuna, Costa Rica

-Tabacon Hot Springs in La Fortuna
+Tabacon Hot Springs in La Fortuna, Costa Rica

 3. Chocolate tour